+County Cork-born labor activist Mother Jones (Mary Harris Jones), one of the most extraordinary women to ever be born on Irish shores, died today on November 30, 1930, aged 93.
 Once described as “the most dangerous woman in America,” Mother Jones was a leading labor activist born in Shandon in the “Rebel County” (Cork) in 1837.
 The most famous female labor leader of the 19th century, Jones battled throughout her 100 years for children’s and workers' rights.
-She has now been named by The Observer as one of the world’s top ten revolutionaries for her life-long fight.
+Back in September 2015, she was named among the world’s top ten revolutionaries, alongside Ernesto Ché Guevara, Mahatma Gandhi and 1916 Easter Rising leader, James Connolly, and today on the anniversary of her death, we remember this firebrand of an Irish woman and her life-long fight for workers' rights.

-The latest accolade is a welcome recognition of Mother Jones’ contribution to the world, believes Ger O’Mahony, organizer of the Cork Spirit of Mother Jones Festival, an annual event held in her home place of Shandon each August to celebrate her wide range of achievements as a labor activist.
+When she was named as one of the world’s top ten revolutionaries by the Observer in 2015 it was applauded as a welcome recognition of Mother Jones’ contribution to the world by Ger O’Mahony, organizer of the Cork Spirit of Mother Jones Festival, an annual event held in her home place of Shandon each August to celebrate her wide range of achievements as a labor activist.

 “As one of just two women and the only person born in Ireland named in The Observer list, it is clear that she is emerging forcefully from the shadows of history to take her rightful place alongside James Connolly as an inspirational figure in the international labor movement,” he said.

 Mother Jones initially moved from Cork to Canada before making her way to the US.
 Despite losing her husband and her four children to the yellow fever epidemic in Memphis in 1867, and then losing everything she owned in the great Chicago fire of 1871, Jones turned to the Knights of Labor and dedicated her life to improving life for working people.